 b) Published following minor alterations or minor revision.
 The authors are requested to produce and submit a final version of the manuscript with the required amendments.

 c) Reassessed following major alterations or major revision.

-If the manuscript is published, the editor's name is also published with it in acknowledgement of his contribution to the peer review process.
+If the manuscript is published, the editor's name is also published with it in acknowledgment of his contribution to the peer-review process.